NekoMimiOfficial/NekoMimiOfficial/Phone-Setup.md

 after initial lawnchair setup, set the recents provider using QS
 set the system font to Google Sans/Product Sans and keep lawnchair on Inter font
-set lockscreen to Lumine Live-Wallpaper and the homescreen to the Lumine regular Wallpaper
-set the DPI to 400
+set wallpaper to neko kasane teto (or generally any wallpaper from the wallpapers included) set the DPI to 400
 set the font size to the smallest
 schedule DnD mode from 10pm to 7am